Milton Rubenfeld: Rubenfeld Mission, 30 May 1948

-Impact and personal life
+Impact on the war

 As noted, the actions of Rubenfeld and the other four initial pilots had a profound effect on the conduct of the war.
 The enemy was evidently so surprised by the presence of the little air force, that they stopped their advance toward Tel Aviv, Israel, which bought time for the rest of Israel's forces (which had a large contingent of foreign fighters, or machalniks) to become better organized.

 In addition, Milt Rubenfeld's mission had an immediate benefit for the moshavniks of Kfar Vitkin, Israel.
 They were able to salvage and mount the guns from Rubenfeld's downed fighter, which they used for their defense.

+Personal life

 Rubenfeld returned to the United States soon after this mission, to receive follow-up medical care.
 He married a few years later; he and his wife, Judy (Rosen), had three children, with his family living first in Oneonta, New York, then Sarasota, Florida.
 Forty years after his mission, Milt and Judy were cast as "atmosphere characters" (extras) in their son Paul Reubens' 1988 movie, Big Top Pee-wee.

 Milt Rubenfeld died in Sarasota on February 21, 2004, at the age of 84.